 MRI Fusion Biopsy

-Ultrasound vs MRI Biopsies
+MRI Fusion Prostate Biopsies

-Prostate cancer is a disease which has many treatment methods, but patients must be very careful when selecting a treatment option that is suitable for them.
+Prostate cancer is a disease that has many treatment methods, but patients must be very careful when selecting a treatment option that is suitable for them.
 Many factors go into deciding the proper form of therapy, including a patient’s age, the extent of his cancer, its level of aggression, and more.

 How MRI Targeted Biopsies Work

-MRI target biopsies have made prostate cancer identification much more accurate and comprehensive.
+MRI targeted biopsies have made prostate cancer identification much more accurate and comprehensive.
 Prior to the advent of target biopsies, an estimated 38% of cancer cases were misidentified by traditional biopsy procedures.
 Since prostate cancer is best treated early, proper identification is incredibly important when treating the disease.